Am0rphous/Awesome/Hacking/Hacking - README.md

 - [reNgine](https://github.com/yogeshojha/rengine) - Automated reconnaissance framework meant for information gathering during penetration testing of web applications. reNgine has customizable scan engines, which can be used to scan the websites, endpoints, and gather information.

  ### DNS Analysis
-- [AssetFinder](https://github.com/tomnomnom/assetfinder) - _Find domains and subdomains related to a given domain._
+- [AssetFinder](https://github.com/tomnomnom/assetfinder) - Find domains and subdomains related to a given domain.
-- [BlackWidow](https://github.com/1N3/BlackWidow) - _A Python based web application scanner to gather OSINT and fuzz for OWASP vulnerabilities on a target website._
+- [BlackWidow](https://github.com/1N3/BlackWidow) - A Python based web application scanner to gather OSINT and fuzz for OWASP vulnerabilities on a target website.
-- [DnsEnum](https://github.com/fwaeytens/dnsenum) - _Perl script that enumerates DNS information._
+- [DnsEnum](https://github.com/fwaeytens/dnsenum) - Perl script that enumerates DNS information.
+- [DNSx](https://github.com/projectdiscovery/dnsx) - Dnsx is a fast and multi-purpose DNS toolkit allow to run multiple DNS queries of your choice with a list of user-supplied resolvers.
-- [GuBuster](https://github.com/OJ/gobuster) - _Directory/File, DNS and VHost busting tool written in Go._
+- [GuBuster](https://github.com/OJ/gobuster) - Directory/File, DNS and VHost busting tool written in Go.
+- [Shuffledns](https://github.com/projectdiscovery/shuffledns) - shuffleDNS is a wrapper around massdns written in go that allows you to enumerate valid subdomains using active bruteforce as well as resolve subdomains with wildcard handling and easy input-output support.
+- [SubFinder](https://github.com/projectdiscovery/subfinder) - Subfinder is a subdomain discovery tool that discovers valid subdomains for websites.
+Designed as a passive framework to be useful for bug bounties and safe for penetration testing.

 DNSMap, DNSRecon, DNSTracer, DNSWalk, Fierce, URLCrazy